VODGroup/AccessibilityDocumentation/AccessibilityDocumentation/Sources/AccessibilityDocumentation/Documentation.docc/AdjustableElements.md

 ## Overview

-By default any element can contains ``Book/accessibilityValue`` to expose additional data for user.
+By default any element can contains ``AccessibilityDocumentation/`` to expose additional data for user.
 Some elements come complicated and can contain dynamic value, controlled by vertical swipe.
 Examples:
 - Slider
 - Stepper
 - Any horizontal carousel

 > Note: After vertical swipe reads only the new value, a label is omitted to avoid repeatness.

+Tutorial <doc:AdjustableTutorial> for detailed explanation.

 ### How to setup